Chenhere22/Internet-Banking-System_BA/README.md

 Third-party service providers

 Project In Scope Use Case
-1.User Authentication: Implementation of multi-factor authentication including biometrics.
+User Authentication: Implementation of multi-factor authentication including biometrics.
-2.Transaction Handling: Real-time processing and notifications.
+Transaction Handling: Real-time processing and notifications.

 Project In Scope Use Case
 User Authentication: Implementation of multi-factor authentication including biometrics.